chenweigao/vueblog/README.md

 6. in `docs/.vuepress/blog/Others/resume.md`, replace it by your own resume.

 There, everything about your blog is done!

 You can deploy this site via **Netlify**: This is a [tutorial](https://v1.vuepress.vuejs.org/guide/deploy.html#netlify), or you follow this:

-1. create a new repo in GitHub and push the code the this repo
+1. fork this repo, or push your clones repo to your GitHub.

 2. visit [https://app.netlify.com](https://app.netlify.com)